RadLuli/Ampersand/DEFS/__kitchen.md

 **Books** - text documents in computer-readable formats.
 Scanned formats (.djvu, photocopy PDFs etc) can be digitized but will not generate automatic meshes.
 These formats are, gladly, increasingly uncommon.

 **Import** - retrieve the index/TOC of the text and transform it into a mesh[^1].
-With the support of Artificial Intelligence algorithms, both essential and redundant parts of the TOC
+With the support of Artificial Intelligence algorithms, both essential and redundant parts of the TOC are *optimized*, identifying both essential and redundant parts of the converted index, with suggestions on its form and location, before integrating it to the information landscape.

-it can be integrated into an informational landscape and even identify essential or redundant points of the converted TOC.
-[^1]: see Obsidian Knowledge management

-**Index/TOC** - it is necessary to analyze the EPUB3 format to understand how the index/Table of contents is marked, as it is from this content that the first map will be generated.

-Is it possible, through the ISBN or catalog card, to discover the macro area in which a given book is located to locate it in an information landscape?[^1]

-[^1] Check the structuring of catalog cards, the Dewey index and the formation of the ISBN, as well as the bar code catalog of the Library of Congress of the United States.
+[^1]: **TODO:** - see Obsidian Knowledge management, also study the EPUB3 format to understand how the index/TOC is marked.
+Also check the structure of library cards, the Dewey index and the formation of the ISBN, as well as the Library of \[US\] Congress.
 Wikipedia's set of categories is also an option.
+Is it possible, through the ISBN or catalog card, to discover the macro area in which a given book is located to locate it in an information landscape?

 ## 4 Information Landscape

 **information landscape** [^1] - the idea is to present a content block as an address in an urban landscape, which can be visited in different degrees of interaction and depth, depending on the vehicle used.

-Understanding (even exposure to) any content is never linear or even at the same level of depth for everyone.
-A physicist can read a math book quite differently than a philosopher, for example.
-Therefore, instead of exposing a universe of knowledge in the same way to everyone, the idea is to distribute it in a three-dimensional "landscape", which can be visited in different ways, each with a different level of exposure, depth and interaction possible or demanded:
+I believe that the understanding (and even the exposure to) any content is never linear, nor it happens at the same depth level for different readers - a physicist and a philosopher can read a math book in quite different ways.
+Instead of exposing a universe of knowledge in the same way to everyone, the idea is to distribute the knowledge in a three-dimensional "landscape", which can be visited in different ways, each with a different level of exposure, depth and interaction possible or demanded.
+Some possible interaction ways are:

 | Vehicle | Information level | Location | Freedom | Interactivity |
 | ----------- | ----------- | ----------- | ----------- | ----------- |